DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/behaviour-management/review-and-streamline-behaviour-management.md

 ## Presentation length

-1 hour.
+The presentation should take 1 hour.
 Time should also be allocated for the facilitator to enable them to effectively prepare the session for use in your school.

 ## How to run with your staff